 - 24/7 customer support

 Upgrades provide increased bandwidth and storage capacity.
-You get 2,000 GB bandwidth and 200 GB storage with the Pro plan ($125/month), and 5,000 GB bandwidth and 500 GB of storage with the Premium plan ($289/month).
+You get 2,000 GB bandwidth and 200 GB storage with the Premium plan ($125/month), and custom plans are available for higher-volume streaming.
 These plans also give you access to DaCast’s video API.
 This can be a very useful feature if you want to build a custom OVP, for example for teachers who want to be able to manage their own online video content.
+Finally, a Starter plan is available for just $19 per month, a great option for those new to our live streaming service.

 As you can see, each live streaming service offers a different set of features at a different price point.
 Whether your school wants to stream live video on your website for students, do broadcasts of sports and other school events, or anything in between, we hope this article has helped you take the first step toward choosing the right OVP for you.
 With the above information in mind, it’s now up to you and your school to determine which fits your needs best!